sdangelis/gitclass/README.markdown

-A set of GIT exercises for the QMUL CIS Software Workshop.
+A quick introduction to Git/Github, delivered as part of the BCI bioinformatics Cafe

 # Overview

 The goal is to learn the basic Git commands and understand how it can help you write better software.

 This class is split into two parts.
-In the first section, you can work individually.
-In the second section, you'll need to work in a group.
+In the first section, I'll quickly introduce Git and Github.
+In the second section, we'll work through some examples.

 Rather than work on a program, we've decided to go with a more artistic, esoteric approach - combining lines of Shakespeare with contemporary Rap and Hip-Hop lyrics to create something new.

+Indeed, Git powers extend beyond traditional programming and as long as your files are text files git is a pretty good way to track them.

+A notable exception is tabular data, while git can store it, it will not be extremely effective at doing so.
+And remember Office files and pdfs are not technically text files.

 # Resources and other options

-There are many ways to get help, and many great tutorials out there.
-We don't insist you follow this tutorial, although we'd like it if you did.
-Others we recommend include:
+There are many ways to get help, and many great tutorials out there

-* [https://try.github.io/](https://try.github.io/) - Probably the best one out there, in my opinion.
+* [https://try.github.io/](https://try.github.io/) - Probably the best one out there.
-* [https://guides.github.com/activities/hello-world/](https://guides.github.com/activities/hello-world/) - A little simple and github focused but not too bad.
+* [https://guides.github.com/activities/hello-world/](https://guides.github.com/activities/hello-world/) - A little simple and github focused
 * [http://gitreal.codeschool.com/](http://gitreal.codeschool.com/) - Another tutorial.
+* [Git Flight rules](https://github.com/k88hudson/git-flight-rules) **We all** get stuck with so Git at some point, so this is a collection of quick guides to solve specific git issues. **Highly recommended**
+* [https://explainshell.com/](https://explainshell.com/) While we'll print some help information with `--help` the help pages of command line tools can quickly get overwhelming.
+Explainshell attempts to explain only the options (aka flags) you're currently using.

 ## git scm book